usnistgov/metaschema-xslt/README.md

 - Converter XSLTs for metaschema-supported data - `converter-gen`
 - Metaschema documentation `document`.

-Scripts and stylesheets will be documented *in situ* using readmes and in line.
+Scripts and stylesheets are documented in place using readmes and in line.
 Most scripts depend on Apache Maven supporting a Java runtime.
 Since XSLTs can call, import, include or read XSLTs from elsewhere in the repo, and sometimes do, keep the modules together: each folder on its own is *not* self-contained.

 For testing, all XSpec scenarios (`*.xspec`) can be run in place to generate local test reports.